 Kenneth Shealy resides in Prosperity and has been with our firm since 2001.
 He is a member of Bethany Lutheran Church.
 He and his wife, Joyce, have one son, Kenny, and two granddaughters.
 He retired from Kaywood in Joanna after 35 years.
 He attended school at St. Philips, Pomaria and graduated from Mid-Carolina High School.
 Kenneth enjoys the outside doing odd jobs around his home.
 He is a regular Breakfast Club member around town.

 Donna Perry a native of Greenwood joined our firm in October 2009 as a greeter.
-She is a registered nurse who is a full time employee of the Newberry Council on Aging where she is a home health coordinator.
-Donna has resided in Newberry for over 30ears and are very active in the community.
-She is a member of the Newberry Community Choir.
-She is the widow of Tom Perry and has one daughter, Meagan Perry who resides in Atlanta, GA.
+She is a registered nurse who is a full time employee of Newberry Council on Aging where she is the Home Care Director.
+Donna has resided in Newberry for over 30 years and is active in the community.
+She was a member of the Newberry Community Choir.
+In her free time Donna enjoys sports, music and reading.
+She is the widow of Tom Perry and has one daughter, Meghan Perry who resides in Atlanta, GA.

 Jim Talbot has been a resident of Newberry since 1996 and is a graduate of the University of South Carolina.
 He retired, in 2007, as the Controller of the Georgia-Pacific Plywood Plant in Prosperity.
 Jim was employed by Greenlawn Memorial Park in Columbia, SC in the late 1970's He is a Navy veteran.
 His hobbies include golf and fishing.
-Jim and his wife, the former Sinclair Kemper, are members of Aveleigh Presbyterian Church where he has served as a Deacon, Elder and Trustee.
+Jim is married to the former Sinclair Kemper.
+Jime is a former member of Aveleigh Presbyterian Church where he served as a Deacon, Elder and Trustee.
 Jim has two step-sons.
 He began employment with the firm in March of 2011.